devopsexamg4/exam_project/README.md

     - `MANIFESTS/03-ingressroutes.yml`

 ### Deploying the database
-1. Set value for environvariables listed in `DB/.env`
+1. Set value for environment variables listed in `DB/.env`
     - POSTGRES_USER: The username for the database
     - POSTGRES_PASSWORD: The password for the database
     - POSTGRES_DB: The name of the database